 |Network bandwidth||100 Mbps||100 Mbps||1 Gbps|

-GFI LanGuard components can be installed on any computer that meets the software requirements listed in this section.
 The following table lists operating systems that GFI LanGuard Agent and GFI LanGuard Relay Agent can be installed on:

 |Windows® Operating System||GFI LanGuard Agent||GFI LanGuard Relay Agent|